MaximusXVIII/nerve-diary/README.md

 - **Medication taken:** N/A
 - **Duration of episode:** since 1030, still continuing but at much lesser intensity

+## 7th august 0536
+- **sitrep** pain has continued all night. sleeping has been impacted as i keep waking up.  am getting pins and needles further up the arm and on the shoulder too which is new. will update when it ends
 ---

 ## [Date] [Time]